Skip to main content

 Moreover, the following guidelines hold:

-• The dataset must be referenced in the data descriptor using the DOI.
+• Dataset findability: The dataset must be referenced in the data descriptor using the DOI.

-• The creatorship of the data should be consistent with the authorship of the submitted software descriptor.
+• Authorship: The authorship of the data should be consistent with the authorship of the submitted dataset descriptor.
 If there are differences, authors must clarify these.

 • Supplementary material should include a minimal software example to illustrate the data set's generation and/or processing.